 The human brain is one of the most fascinating structures in the universe.
 It has an endless capacity to grow, develop, and adapt – both physically and mentally.
 However, we all still have a lot to learn about our brains to be able to use them to their maximum potential.

 What is the most fascinating thing you’ve heard about the human brain?
-Share it in the comments below.
+Let us know by sharing it in the comment section below.